Alan Colmes: Early life and education

 Colmes was born to a Jewish family in Brooklyn.
 He grew up in Lynbrook, New York on Long Island, attended local public schools and went to Hofstra University, where he graduated in 1971 with a Bachelor of Arts degree from its School of Communications.
 While at Hofstra, he worked at its radio station, WVHC, which later became WRHU.

 Early career

 Colmes began his career in comedy.
 He developed his radio career in the Northeast, eventually working at stations such as WABC, WNBC, WHN, WMCA and WEVD in New York, WNHC in New Haven, Connecticut, and WEZE and WZLX in Boston.

-His radio career took off when WABC hired him for the morning drive time slot.
+Colmes' radio career took off when WABC hired him for the morning drive time slot.
 He was billed as "W. Alan B. Colmes", as in the station's call sign.
 He moved to WNBC in 1987, but his tenure there would be short when NBC announced in 1988 it would close its radio division.
 When WNBC went off the air for the last time on October 7, 1988, Colmes' was the last voice heard.
 He had been syndicated nationally, starting with his involvement with Daynet, a venture created by Colmes and other regional radio hosts.
 Daynet was sold to Major Networks, Inc. in 1994.